deeppavlov/DeepPavlov/deeppavlov/models/classifiers/intents/README.md

 One can find examples of config files [here](../../../configs/intents).

+**Detaied description of configuration file and specific parameters for all presented classification models can be found [here](../Config_description.ipynb).**

 Some clue parameters for [intents_dstc2.json](../../../configs/intents/intents_dstc2.json) config file are presented in the table below.

 |   Parameter         |  Description                                                      |